Sam-Izdat/tinycio/doc/source/about_release_notes.rst

 Release notes
 =============

+.. rubric:: v 0.7.0 a - Apr.
+2024

+* Added :code:`target_color_space` argument to :class:`.ColorImage` tone mapping.
+Image will be returned and, if possible, tone mapped in the desired color space.
+* Added ACEScc color space to :code:`tcio-color2color` script

 .. rubric:: v 0.6.3 a - Mar.
 2024

 * Minor correction to sRGB transfer functions (insignificant for 8-bit values)